 Some of the museum’s community-centered efforts are programs provided to make sure everyone who wants access to the museum has a way of getting it.

-- Access Pass Program: Created as a way to provide low-income families with low-cost ($1) admission to the museum, this program is available to anyone receiving state assistance, such as food stamps, Hoosier Healthwise Insurance, or Temporary Assistance for Needy Families.
+- Access Pass Program: Created as a way to provide low-income families with admission, Access Pass families pay $2 per person for admission to the museum or the Riley Children's Health Sports Legends Experience®, or $3 per person to visit both.
+This program is available to anyone receiving state assistance, such as food stamps, Hoosier Healthwise Insurance, or Temporary Assistance for Needy Families.

 - The Children’s Museum Neighborhood Club: Established in 1994 as the 30/34 Club, this program provides free museum memberships to all families living in any of the six Mid-North neighborhoods.